-Vault creates leases for both dynamic secrets and service tokens, and it maintains the lifecycle of those leases with an internal component called the expiration manager.
+Vault creates leases for both dynamic secrets and service tokens, and it maintains the lifecycle of those leases with an internal system called the expiration manager.

 The expiration manager handles the revocation of a lease when the time to live value associated with the lease is reached.

 Certain problems can prevent Vault from revoking a lease.
 For example, leases on secrets issued from a dynamic secrets engine can become irrevocable if Vault cannot communicate with the server configured in the secrets engine.

 Irrevocable leases accumulate over time and can cause degraded performance at critical stages of Vault operations, such as during startup or when the server assumes active cluster leadership.

 Before Vault version 1.8.0, the server would try to revoke all expired leases at once during startup.
 With the accumulation of tens of thousands of irrevocable leases request handling can become degraded when the expiration manager is attempting revocation.